AlexSim93/pull-request-analytics-action/README.md

                REPORT_DATE_START: ${{ inputs.report_date_start }}
                REPORT_DATE_END: ${{ inputs.report_date_end }}
      ```

-   - In the `workflow_dispatch` section of the yml file, I have specified various inputs that can be adjusted each time the action is triggered.
-By utilizing the `required` and `default` fields, I've designated whether each input is mandatory and set predetermined values for ease of use.
-In the `with` section, I've included parameters that remain constant for each action run.
-For a detailed understanding of which parameters the action accepts and their functions, please refer to the [Parameters Overview section](#configuration-parameters-overview).
-   - **GitHub Token:** The `GITHUB_TOKEN` is a special token used by the GitHub Actions runner to interact with your repositories.
-You can generate this token as per the [GitHub Documentation on Authentication](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28).
-When setting up the token, ensure you configure the necessary permissions.
-For **pull-request-analytics-action** to function correctly, **personal access token(classic)** requires **repo** and **read:org** scopes.
-Insert the token in your workflow file under the secrets context.
-   - Adjust parameters to match your project's needs.

-4. **Commit and Push the Workflow File**:

-   - Save your changes and commit the file to your repository.
-   - Push it to enable the GitHub Action workflow.

-5. **Run the Workflow**:
+4. Decide on which GitHub event you want to trigger the report generation.
+You can refer to the [GitHub Events Documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for a detailed understanding of different events.
+In this example, the `workflow_dispatch` event is selected to allow the action to be manually triggered multiple times with different parameters. `report_date_start` and `report_date_end` can be set before running the action without modifying the code.
+5. Depending on your needs, you can use either the `GITHUB_TOKEN` or a generated **Personal Access Token (classic)**.
+In this example, we are using the `GITHUB_TOKEN`, but keep in mind that it won't allow you to collect data from multiple repositories or organizations, nor will it provide data segmented by GitHub teams.
+If these features are critical for you, create a token with the **repo** and **read:org** scopes selected.
+You can read more about tokens in the [GitHub Documentation](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28).
+6. Configure the parameters to suit your needs according to the [Parameters Overview section](#configuration-parameters-overview).
+7. Merge the code into the main branch of the repository.
+8. Open the **Actions** tab and select the created action from the left sidebar.
+In our case, it's `PR Analytics`.

-   - In your repository, go to the 'Actions' tab.
-   - Select **PR analytics** and start it via "Run workflow".
-   - Fill in any necessary parameters and execute the action.
+9. In your repository, go to the **Actions** tab.
+Select **PR analytics** and start it via "Run workflow".
+Fill in any necessary parameters and execute the action.
+Depending on the number of PRs, it may take from 1 to several minutes to complete.

-6. **Review the Generated Report**:

-   - Once the action completes, your detailed PR report will be available.
-   - If configured, check for a new issue in the specified repository containing the report.

-This setup allows you to fully leverage **pull-request-analytics-action** for comprehensive PR analysis, tailored to your project’s needs.
+10. Open the **Issues** tab, where you'll find the generated report.

 ## Using GitHub Enterprise Server